palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

   submitted code actually accomplish this purpose?

 - **Ask questions.** Functions and classes should exist for a reason.
-  When the reason is not clear to the reviewer, this be an indication that the code needs to be rewritten or supported with comments or tests.
+  When the reason is not clear to the reviewer, this may be an indication that the code needs to be rewritten or supported with comments or tests.

 ### Implementation